lucywowen/PedestalGrating/README.md

 A grating stimulus for psychopy with a luminance pedestal.

-This makes it possible for a grating to fluctuate a background value that is not mean gray, a.k.a color=0.
+This makes it possible for a grating to fluctuate around a background value that is not mean gray, a.k.a color=0.

 This is based on code by Jonathan Peirce, in particular it is based on his